 We flew on their A350 from BNE to HKG and then HKG to LAX aboard Cathay Pacific First Class.
 Cathay’s Business Class is a wonderful product featuring reverse herringbone, cirrus seating that is amongst the tops in the world.

-Here’s a list of some of the best redemptions you can make with Alaska miles
+Here’s a list of some of the best redemptions and why you may want to consider buying Alaska Miles

 Check out Cathay Biz and First to Africa and Australia – unreal deals.